google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 ## Performance is about improving conversions

-Retaining users is crucial to meeting goals.
-If you're an online business, conversions are the goal.
-If your website is a significant source of income for your business, then performance is _critical_.
+Retaining users is crucial to improving conversions.
+If you run an online business, conversions are the goal and performance is _critical_.
 Slow sites have a negative impact on revenue, and the opposite is also true.
 Here are some examples of how performance has played a role in making businesses more (or less) profitable:

-- For Mobify, [Every 100ms decrease in homepage load speed **worked out to a 1.11% increase in session-based conversion**, yielding **an average annual revenue increase of nearly
+- For Mobify, [Every 100ms decrease in homepage load speed worked out to a **1.11% increase** in session-based conversion, yielding an average annual revenue increase of **nearly
 $380,000**](http://resources.mobify.com/2016-Q2-mobile-insights-benchmark-report.html).
-Additionally, a 100ms decrease in checkout page load speed **amounted to a 1.55% increase in session-based conversion**, which in turn yielded **an average annual revenue increase of nearly $530,000**.
+Additionally, a 100ms decrease in checkout page load speed amounted to a **1.55% increase** in session-based conversion, which in turn yielded an average annual revenue increase of **nearly $530,000**.
 - DoubleClick found [publishers whose sites loaded within five seconds earned up to **twice as much ad revenue** than sites loading within 19 seconds](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).